Updated: Aug 23

 Wednesday never seem to liked him, although I think she is sad now.
 She only saw him as competition.
 For food & our attention.
 But when he looked up to her as we walk, she looked very proud to be showing him how to do things.
 Like how to walk like a lady and a gentleman.

 As he was getting older he seem to have some "old man moments".
 He would fix something on and look lost.
 Once he smelled us he was okay and would keep moving.
 He would be so excited to go potty because of the green beans he was getting after, that he would go too fast down the back stairs to the yard and miss the last one.
 Falling on his belly.
 That is when we decided to hold him to go down the stairs.
-Twice, I was holding him and he jump out of my arms and fell from 1 or 3 steps to the cement ground.
+Twice, I was holding him and he jumped out of my arms and fell from 1 or 3 steps to the cement ground.
 I picked him up right away and he was okay.
 We followed up with an Xray to make sure.
 But those 2 memories are hurting me.
 Did it cause some trauma to his liver or something else?
-Did he make him think I was trying to hurt him?
+Did he make him think I would hurt him?
 To see him loving us and trusting us more and more everyday is the biggest warmth my heart could feel.
-But if those 2 incidents cause him to think I would hurt him....
 I really only wanted him to have experience no pain at all with us.

 April 26, 2020